 Numbers of academic mobilities are contractually defined (number of days and people per year), subject to reciprocity and current financial conditions at both universities.
 Participation in academic mobility is by no means claimative or automatic.

 A list of partner universities currently involved in academic mobility schemes can be found here.

-For scientific staff, research internships to non-European countries can be negotiated individually at any time during the year.
+Applications for mobility in non-European countries can be discussed individually at any time of the year.

-Upon a return from a stay abroad, the scholar presents a report from the stay abroad to the Intarnational Relations Office of his or her faculty, which then forwards a copy of this report to the Foreign Relations Office of the Rectorate of the CU.
+Upon a return from a stay abroad, the scholar presents a report from the stay abroad to the International Relations Office of his or her faculty, which then forwards a copy of this report to the International Relations Office of the Rectorate of the CU.